 You want a tool that is not just smart but safe and easy to use.
 Here is what to look for:

-Comment keywords are the most valuable, but Story replies, new follower triggers, and mention automation add significant volume.
+Comment keywords are the most valuable, but Story replies, and mention automation add significant volume.
 A tool that only handles one trigger type limits your reach.

-Connect to Shopify, Airtable, or Zapier so your DMs feed into your broader sales funnel automatically.
+Connect to Shopify, Google Sheets, or Make so your DMs feed into your broader sales funnel automatically.

 Every person who interacts with your automation should be saved as a contact, tagged by interest or engagement level, and available for follow-up campaigns.